 Your resume is only as good as the information you provide.
 Make sure you’re prepared with this list.

-Looking for tips on how to write the perfect resume?
-Whether you’re planning to use a professional resume-writing service or give it a go on your own, it’s important to take some time to prepare for your resume rewrite.
+With that said, whether you’re planning to use a professional resume-writing service or give it a go on your own, it’s important to take some time to prepare for your resume rewrite.
 Your resume will only be as good as the information you or your writer has to work with.
-Gather the following details ahead of time to craft a powerful document that effectively tells your story and markets your qualifications.
+Gather the following details ahead of time to craft a powerful document that effectively tells your story and markets your qualifications to help you land your dream job.

 While this section may seem obvious, there are a few factors to consider.
 For instance, how will you display your name?
 Are you planning to use a nickname, such as Bob, or will you use your full name for the job search?
 Whichever you choose, make sure you consistently represent your name on all your personal branding materials such as your business cards, LinkedIn profile, and online portfolio or blog.